 Anatomy of the Ulnar Nerve

 The ulnar nerve branches out from a collection of nerves called the brachial plexus.
 The brachial plexus comes out of your neck and goes towards your shoulder.
 The ulnar nerve branches away from the brachial plexus between your neck and shoulder.
 It runs through your shoulder and down the inside of your arm.
-It snakes under your elbow and runs down the back of your forearm,
+It snakes under your elbow and runs down the back of your forearm, along your ulna, which is the bone on the pinky finger side of your forearm.
+The ulnar nerve runs all the way down into your ring and pinky finger.

 At your elbow, the ulnar nerve goes under something called the cubital tunnel, which is a band of tissue that pins it against the elbow.
 It travels over your medial epicondyle, which is the inside part of your elbow that sticks out.
 This part of the ulnar nerve is known as the "funny bone" and is more susceptible to being hit than other parts because it sits right on the surface of the elbow, completely exposed.